 Before you sit down in front of your computer screen and start typing away, there are some necessary steps to make and items to prepare before hand.
 Having a set plan allows you to organize information effectively, and this greatly speeds up the entire essay writing process.

-- Brainstorm Ideas: Unless specifically given subject instructions by the coordinator, students are usually given freedom in choosing the topic of their essay.
+- Brainstorm Ideas: Students usually have freedom in choosing the topic of their essay, unless they are instructed otherwise by their professor.
 Depending on the importance of the class or your enthusiasm towards crafting this work, a topic should be chosen accordingly.
 You may choose a topic that you are already well-rounded in, however, this will make the process swift and boring.
 Ambitious students should choose a topic that they have limited knowledge about.
 Doing this will increase their general knowledge as well as challenge the students in regards to analyzing new information.
 Regardless of what type of topic you choose, brainstorming ideas and creating a general outline of your essay will help you organize your thoughts, logically allowing you to pick the most suitable topic.

 - Choosing a Topic: After narrowing down your options, it has finally come time to choose the most appropriate topic.
 Remember, the chosen subject at hand should not be TOO BROAD nor TOO NARROW.
 Find a happy medium which will allow you to fully answer the informative question.
 This will prevent you from worrying about the fact that you may need more content or that not everything you wanted to express got down on paper!